 And then there are those other milestones, you know the ones, I like to call them ‘rites of passage’.

 These include your first mega vom; your first poonami; your first poonami away from home in the most inconvenient place possible, by yourself, on the one occasion you forgot to replace the wipes (it was hellish, I’ll never forget it).
 And your first hairwashing induced meltdown.
-But how on earth can you wash your toddler’s hair without tears and tantrums?
+But how on earth can you wash your little one’s hair without tears and tantrums?
 Read on for some excellent tips on how to wash a toddler’s hair – minus the drama.

 I’m yet to discover a small child who actively enjoys having their locks lathered, the universal sound of which – akin to fighting off a would-be murderer – is unmistakable!
 For the sake of your sanity and your eardrums, I’ve compiled a list of tried and tested hacks for washing toddler hair, plus my own top tip which ultimately fixed the issue for us!

 Contains affiliate links.

 How to Wash Toddler Hair – With No Crying

 This was a game changer for us, and it occurred by accident.
 The typical toddler, Pixie hated having her hair washed.

 After attending an event where I was given some lovely products, I was using the nearest conditioner to hand one day and Pixie happened to love it.
 I can’t say I blame her because it’s a lovely foamy one and I can’t deny there’s something very moreish about smushing it between your fingers!